Graham Girvan

-Graham Girvan (born 24 April 1990) is a Scottish football defender.
+Graham Girvan (born 24 April 1990) is a Scottish former football defender.

 Career

 Girvan began his career with Ross County, and had a trial with Bolton Wanderers in March 2007.
 Girvan made his senior debut in a Scottish Second Division match against Alloa Athletic in April 2008, after County had won promotion to the Scottish First Division.
 He captained the under-19 side during his time at County.

 Girvan went on to make only 7 appearances over the next two seasons with Ross County, and left the club in May 2010, signing for Clyde.
 He only stayed with Clyde for a year, being released at the end of the season.